Gitanjali Gems falls further, hits fresh 52-week low

-Shares of Gitanjali Gems on Thursday declined by another 5 per cent in morning trade after the CBI registered a fresh FIR against diamond merchant Nirav Modi in the PNB fraud case.
-Modi and his uncle Mehul Choksi, promoter of Gitanjali Group, are accused in the fraudulent issuance of Letters of Undertaking (LoUs) and Letters of Credit (LCs) worth USD 2 billion (approximately Rs 12,636 crore) by the Punjab National Bank.
+Shares of Gitanjali Gems on Friday declined by another 5 per cent in morning trade after the CBI sent fresh summonses to billionaire jeweller Nirav Modi and his uncle Mehul Choksi.
+Modi and Choksi, promoter of Gitanjali Group, are accused in the fraudulent issuance of Letters of Undertaking (LoUs) and Letters of Credit (LCs) worth $2 billion (approximately Rs 12,636 crore) by the Punjab National Bank.

-Gitanjali Gems stock slumped 5 per cent to hit its fresh 52-week low of Rs 16.60 on BSE.
-This is the 16th straight session of fall for the stock.
-It has lost as much as 73.58 per cent since February 14, the day the PNB fraud came to light.
-On NSE, the stock fell to a 52-week low of Rs 16.55.
+Gitanjali Gems stock slumped 5 per cent to hit its fresh 52-week low of Rs 15.80 on BSE.
+This is the 17th straight session of fall for the stock.
+It has lost as as much as 74.86 per cent since February 14, the day the PNB fraud came to light.
+On NSE, the stock fell to a 52-week low of Rs 15.75.

-The CBI on Wednesday registered a fresh case against billionaire jeweller Nirav Modi in connection with the alleged fraud in credit facilities extended by the Punjab National Bank.
-This is the second CBI FIR in which Modi has been named.
+CBI yesterday sent fresh summonses to Modi and Choksi to join investigations as early as possible.
+The agency had sent three summonses on February 19, 23 and 28 asking them to join the probe at the earliest.
+They were asked to appear on March 7.
+Choksi, in a seven-page letter which was released by his lawyer, has said it is impossible for him to return to India and join the investigation due to the suspension of his passport and ill-health.

 For all the latest Business News, download Indian Express App